Eddie Eastman

-Eddie Eastman (born July 15, 1949 in Terra Nova, Newfoundland and Labrador) is a Canadian country music singer-songwriter.
+Eddie Eastman (born July 15, 1949) is a Canadian country music singer-songwriter.
 Twenty-five of Eastman's singles made the RPM Country Tracks charts, including five which reached the Top Ten.
 Eastman won the Juno Award for Country Male Vocalist of the Year in 1981 and 1983.

 Eastman was inducted into the Canadian Country Music Hall of Fame in 2010.